NZ dollar spikes after RBNZ leaves interest rates unchanged at 1 per cent

-The New Zealand dollar spiked higher to over US64c after the Reserve Bank left its official cash rate (OCR) unchanged at 1 per cent.
+The New Zealand dollar and wholesale interest rates spiked higher after the Reserve Bank left its official cash rate (OCR) unchanged at 1 per cent.

-Market expectations were divided as to whether the bank would leave the rate unchanged, or whether it would reduce it, at today's monetary policy statement.
+Market expectations were weighted towards a rate cut at today's monetary policy statement.

 At its current level, the OCR is at its lowest point since the Reserve Bank introduced it in March 1999, when it was set at 4.5 per cent.